laurajjiang/capstone_ai_education/README.md

 The current state of the project supports multi-categorical classificaion using logistic regression and a neural network, image classification using a neural network and a convolutional neural network, and text (sentiment) classification using a neural network.
 There is an interactive confusion matrix supported for each model as well as unique interactive visualizations for the text classification section.

+In order to interact with the notebooks, we recommend that you clone this Github repo to your local machine and follow the [Running the Notebooks](#running-the-notebooks) setup process as described below.

 ## Built With

 * [React](https://reactjs.org/)